Stomper10/CheXpert/README.md

 unzip CheXpert-v1.0-small.zip
 ```

 Now the dataset is ready.
-As you see this repository structure, you have to place the `CheXpert-v1.0-small` directory and the rest `.py` and `.ipynb` files at the same location unless you modify the path in the source code.
+As you see this repository structure, you have to place the `CheXpert-v1.0-small` directory and the rest files(`.py` and `.ipynb`) at the same location unless you modify the path in the source code.

 # 2. Run the Code
 You may need to install the `PyTorch` library before you run the code.
 ## Data Preprocessing
+You MUST run the following code before running the model.
 In the current version, I set the model to use only frontal images.
-You MUST run the following code before training the model.
 ```bash
 python3 run_preprocessing.py
 ```